Get outside. Share your moment. Use #ExploreWinterYYC

 2: Where to Slide (Sled & Play)

-Tobogganing & Sliding Hills: Bring the family and slide at local hills like St. Andrew’s Heights, Confederation Park, and Prairie Winds Park.
+Tobogganing & Sledding Hills: Bring the family and slide at local hills like St. Andrew’s Heights, Confederation Park, and Prairie Winds Park.
 These spots are great for beginners with scenic views and fun for all ages.

 3: Where to Track (Cross-Country Skiing)